-Step 3: Dice the celery and green onions.
+Thirdly, dice the celery and green onions.

-Step 4: Add the celery, green onions, sour cream, mayonnaise, salt, pepper, apple cider vinegar, green onions, mustard, and milk, to a medium-sized bowl, and mix.
+Fourthly, add the celery, green onions, sour cream, mayonnaise, salt, pepper, apple cider vinegar, green onions, mustard, and milk, to a medium-sized bowl, and mix.

-Step 5: Add the eggs and potatoes and mix.
+Finally, add the eggs and potatoes and mix.
 Pop it in the fridge until you’re ready to eat it.